 Excess aggregate contributions.
 Excess aggregate contributions under section 401(m) can occur in section 401(a), section 401(k), section 403(a), and section 403(b) plans.
-A corrective distribution of excess aggregate contributions plus earnings is taxable to the participant in the year the distribution was made.
+In general, a corrective distribution of excess aggregate contributions plus earnings is taxable to the participant in the year the distribution was made.
+However, a corrective distribution of excess aggregate contributions is not includable in gross income (other than earnings) to the extent that it represents designated Roth contributions.
+See Treas.
+Reg. section 1.401(m)-2(b)(2)(vi)(C).
 Report the gross distribution in box 1 of Form 1099-R. In box 2a, enter the excess and earnings distributed less any after-tax contributions.